Candlestick Charts

 Candlestick charts were devised by Japanese traders several centuries ago, reportedly to help in trading rice.
 Since their introduction in the West during the 1990s by Steve Nison, candlesticks have stormed all the markets and are now used by a majority of analysts.
 Candlesticks became popular because they impart more information visually than regular bars.

 A candlestick bar emphasizes the open and the close rather than the high and the low, as in regular bars.
 The candlestick consists of a rectangle (named the “real body”) in which the top of the box is either the open or the close, and you know at a glance which one because if the close is at the top of the box, the box is white.
-White connotes that the day was a happy one for buyers since the close is over the open.
+White connotes that the day was a happy one for buyers since the close is above the open.

 If the candle is black, it means the close was at the bottom of the box, and as in all bar analyses, the close below the open means negative sentiment occurred during the course of the timeframe the bar is covering.